 - Remember the prep – clipping prep is like painting a room.
 You spend the most time on getting set up.
 Start with a clean horse and sharp blades, use clipper oil, and don’t forget to clean your clippers when you are done!

-- These guys are great when you want an even finish while keeping hair longer.
-For example, down the back of legs.
-This area can be out of control furry, the guards keep hair for protection and eliminate the guesswork.
+- Clipper combs are great when you want an even finish while keeping hair longer.
+For example, down the back of your horse’s legs.
+This area can be out of control furry, the guards keep hair for protection and eliminate the strays.

 - For blending.
 In the summer, it’s not unusual for the show horse to have his lower legs clipped for ease of cleaning and presentation.
 Use guards to help you blend the lower leg into the upper leg.
 You can also blend a little where the mane meets your horse’s neck.

-- For over the top fuzzy horses.
-Fir horses that have an inappropriately long winter coat, you can use guards to remove some of the coat and still leave enough hair for a winter coat.
-I have seen this several times with Cushing’s horses, the coats are just too much, even in a cold winter.
+- For over-the-top fuzzy horses.
+For horses that have an inappropriately long winter coat, you can use guards to remove some of the coat and still leave enough hair for a winter coat.
+I have seen this several times with Cushing’s horses, the coats are just too much, even in cold winter.

 - Clipper guards are also helpful around cheeks and jawlines.
-These areas are prone to the “goat hairs” which can be easily chopped with clippers and a guard.
-This tidies up your horse’s profile, and stops those wacky long hairs from being caught in bridles and halters.
+These areas are prone to “goat hairs” which can be easily chopped with clippers and a guard.
+This tidies up your horse’s profile and stops those wacky long hairs from being caught in bridles and halters.